CogiToast/World.Execute-me-/README.md

 move to the directory "cd [NAME]"

 run "dotnet new console"
-and "dotnet add package NAudio --version 2.4.0"
+delete everything in it except for bin and obj, then move the downloaded stuff here (you might also wanna check line and "dotnet add package NAudio --version 2.4.0"
 Make sure you have dotnet installed, preferably 8.0.403. run "dotnet run" via cmd.